Erick2280/cordscrobbler/README.md

 - `<your-spotify-app-client-id>` and `<your-spotify-app-client-secret>`: Tokens from your Spotify integration, which can be obtained on the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications).
 This bot uses the Spotify API to look for track information.
 - `<your-lastfm-api-key>` and `<your-lastfm-shared-secret>`: The tokens from Last.fm API, which can be obtained on the [Last.fm create API account form](https://www.last.fm/api/account/create).
 - `<service-account-key-file-base64>`: A service account key file encoded in base64 from a Firebase project.
 This bot uses Firebase Firestore to store user data.
 - `<your-firebase-database-url>`: The Firebase Database URL from a Firebase project.
+- `<your-topgg-token>`: The token from top.gg API, to post bot usage statistics.
+It is optional, and statistics are only sent when `NODE_ENV` is set to `production`.

 Remember to keep these tokens in a safe place.